Congestion Management Overview

 The Frame Relay PVC Interface Priority Queueing (PIPQ) feature provides an interface-level priority queueing scheme in which prioritization is based on destination PVC rather than packet contents.
 For example, Frame Relay (FR) PIPQ allows you to configure a PVC transporting voice traffic to have absolute priority over a PVC transporting signalling traffic, and a PVC transporting signalling traffic to have absolute priority over a PVC transporting data.

-For information on how to configure Frame Relay PIPQ, see the "Configuring Weighted Fair Queueing" module.
-For information about Frame Relay, see the "Configuring Frame Relay" module.
+For information on how to configure Frame Relay PIPQ, see the chapter "Configuring Weighted Fair Queueing"in this book.
+For information about Frame Relay, refer to the Cisco IOS Wide-Area Networking Configuration Guide.

 Frame Relay PIPQ provides four levels of priority: high, medium, normal, and low.
 The Frame Relay packet is examined at the interface for the data-link connection identifier (DLCI) value.
 The packet is then sent to the correct priority queue based on the priority level configured for that DLCI.

 Note When using Frame Relay PIPQ, configure the network so that different types of traffic are transported on separate PVCs.
 Frame Relay PIPQ is not meant to be used when an individual PVC carries different traffic types that have different QoS requirements.

 You assign priority to a PVC within a Frame Relay map class.
 All PVCs using or inheriting that map class will be classed according to the configured priority.
 If a PVC does not have a map class associated with it, or if the map class associated with it does not have priority explicitly configured, then the packets on that PVC will be queued on the default "normal" priority queue.